netdata/netdata/README.md

 &nbsp;<br/>&nbsp;<br/>
 </details>

-### :cloud: How is Netdata different from DataDog, New Relic, Dynatrace, X SaaS Provider?
+### :raised_eyebrow: How is Netdata different from DataDog, New Relic, Dynatrace, X SaaS Provider?

 With Netdata your data are always on-prem and your metrics are always high-resolution.